 As students’ skills and comfort levels grow, introduce dialogue sharing, in which one student presents some news or information to the entire class and then asks for questions and comments.
 A few students share like this each day until everyone has had a turn.
 Dialogue sharing can be open-topic or focused on a topic chosen by the teacher.
 To be successful with dialogue sharing, students need to learn how to state a main idea and supporting details, speak clearly, listen to each other carefully, and offer thoughtful questions and comments.

-The entire school has been studying bridges, and each day for a week during Morning Meeting, a few students in this first grade class are sharing their work with classmates.
+The entire school has been studying bridges.
+Each day for a week during Morning Meeting, a few students in this first grade class are sharing their work with classmates.
 Zachary has made a model of a truss bridge and the landscape in which it sits.
-He carefully transports the blue cardboard box lid holding his construction to the meeting circle and places it in front of him.
+He carefully transports the blue cardboard box lid holding his construction to the meeting circle.

 “This is my bridge,” he says.
 “I used clay and toothpicks and craft sticks.
 It was fun to make.”
 He pauses before concluding, “Oh, and it’s a truss bridge.”